 Dive the ice

 For experienced cold-water divers the combination of sunlight and ice formations make for an overwhelming, ever-changing spectre of colours, with an incredible variety of shades and brilliance.
-Contact us if you are interested in polar diving.

-Camp on the ice
+Camp out on the ice

-Experience a night in Antarctica like no other, listening to crackling and grumbling of glaciers, the ice washing up on the beach and perhaps the blow of a whale, feeding in the bay nearby.
+Experience a night in Antarctica like no other, listening to the crackling and grumbling of glaciers, the ice washing up on the beach and perhaps the blow of a whale, feeding in the bay nearby.
 Sleeping under the midnight sun is an experience not to be missed.

 Have a BBQ

 As you enjoy the camaraderie and great food served on deck, the captain will make sure the ship turns slowly a full 360 degrees, giving you a fantastic view of the panorama around you.

 While a quick plunge in Antarctic waters will be invigorating for sure, a dip in the thermal waters on the black-sand beach at Deception Island, drink in hand, is an experience to be enjoyed by all.

 With the long light of polar summer nights you may find yourself waking up at unusual hours.
 Take the opportunity to go out on deck alone and watch the scenery and wildlife drift by.
 Deckside is where it all happens!